aminjalali-research/MRI-DICOM-BIDS-Analysis/EEG.md

 Natus/Nicolet Database or EEG Viewer can export to EDF or EDF+.
 This is the most reliable route.
 [Reading xltec data](https://sccn.ucsd.edu/pipermail/eeglablist/2016/010245.html)

-The .erd formats are compressed and proprietary; no full open specs.
+The .erd formats are compressed and proprietary.
 Most users convert to EDF via Natus GUI instead.
 Archived XltekDataReader (Python) supports reading [(Link)](https://github.com/nyuolab/XltekDataReader)